-I. THE DECISION BELOW FLOUTS THIS COURT'S FEDERAL PREEMPTION PRECEDENTS.
+I. THE DECISION BELOW CONTRAVENES THIS COURT'S PREEMPTION PRECEDENTS.

-The TCA tasks the FDA with maintaining uniform tobacco product standards-including flavors in tobacco products-based on a careful weighing of a variety of factors including public health.
-States and localities may not countermand that regulatory scheme.
-Yet the County's flavor ban elevates a local tobacco flavor standard over the federal standard.
+The TCA tasks the FDA with maintaining uniform tobacco product standards-including flavors in tobacco products-based on a careful weighing of varied factors, including public health.
+States and localities may not countermand that congressional regulatory scheme.
+Yet California's flavor ban elevates the State's tobacco flavor standard over the federal standard.
 The Supremacy Clause won't allow that.

-According to the Ninth Circuit, however, because the County's flavor ban does not dictate "how [a] product must be produced," it is not a tobacco product "standard" but merely a "sales" ban.
-Pet.
-App.
-25a.
-Contrary to the view of the panel majority, Congress's ability to safeguard the federal interests at stake in the TCA does not turn on such semantics.
+According to the Ninth Circuit, however, because California's flavor ban does not dictate "how [a] product must be produced," it is not a tobacco product "standard" but merely a "sales" ban.
+Los Angeles, 29 F.4th at 556.
+Contrary to the Ninth Circuit's view, Congress's ability to safeguard the federal interests at stake in the TCA does not turn on such semantics.
 Put differently, a standard is a standard for preemption purposes no matter how it is enforced or described.
+California historically has been reluctant to learn this lesson.

 This Court's holding in Engine Manufacturers proves the point.
 There, California prohibited anyone from purchasing or leasing vehicles that flunked California's stringent emissions requirements.
 541 U.S. at 248.
 But the Clean Air Act forbade States from setting emissions standards different from the federal standards.
 Id. at 252.
-Just as the County contends here, California insisted that the challenged ban regulated only the "purchase" of vehicles, rather than their sale or manufacture.
+As it does here, California insisted that the challenged ban regulated only the "purchase" of vehicles, rather than their sale or manufacture.
 Id. at 248.